 As we noted above, the Heraclitean Flux has no control over these, its most inconsistent progeny.

 When faced with the sorts of points made above, dialecticians have often responded as follows: "Well, how do you account for change, then?"
 Here is my reply:

-[Concerning the differences between HM and DM, see here.]
+[Concerning the difference between HM and DM, see here.]

 2) Ordinary language contains countless words that can be used to depict every conceivable form of change imaginable (especially if it is augmented with words taken from HM, mathematics and science).
 Hence, Hegelian jargon is surplus to requirements.